Myrdincx/vm-setup/README.md

 ```

 > [!IMPORTANT]
-> Make sure to replace the `13:00.0` with the number from the iGPU you gathered before by using `lspci -nn`
+> Make sure to replace the `13:00.0` with the number from the iGPU you gathered in the previous step.

 > [!TIP]
 > In order to make this easier, you can setup an alias in `~/.bashrc`, this way you don't need to remember/type the script out everytime you start your system. \